lekuelc/bodylandmarks_objectdetection_kinematicanalysis/readme.md

     ```

 3. **Provide your own video/data files:**
-   Recordings of students performing motor skills (e.g., javelin throwing).
+   Recordings of students performing motor skills (javelin throwing).
 For best results with javelin, record from a side view.

 ## ▶️ Usage